 Ms. Lee-Sheriff has served as Chief Executive Officer of Golden Predator Mining Corp. since 2015.
 In addition to managing the Company she brings a strong commitment to aligning the interests of the community, shareholders and the Company.
 She also serves as the Executive Chairman of C2C Gold Corp., President of Group 11 Technologies Inc and President of the Yukon Mint Corporation.
 She previously served as the President of Tigris Uranium Corp.
 Prior to her work in public companies, Ms. Lee-Sheriff managed Cabinet Policy and Intergovernmental Affairs for the Conservative, Liberal and NDP governments of the Yukon, developed the Yukon Economic Forums and delivered gold conferences in North America and the United Kingdom.

 She has worked proactively for 30 years with First Nation governments and business groups in the Yukon and has implemented innovative programming and initiatives for Golden Predator highlighted by the successful Elders in Residence program.
-She has negotiated and implemented socio-economic agreements and exploration agreements between the Company and several Yukon First Nations She founded the Yukon Mining Alliance and the Yukon Mines Legacy Foundation securing $20 million in federal funding for aboriginal mine training.
+She has negotiated and implemented socio-economic agreements and exploration agreements between the Company and several Yukon First Nations She founded the Yukon Mint, Yukon Mining Alliance and the Yukon Mines Legacy Foundation securing $20 million in federal funding for aboriginal mine training.
 She is a recipient of the Queen's Jubilee Commemorative Medal awarded for outstanding achievements by Canadians, Chairs the Yukon Mineral Sector Diversity Working Group, is a member of PDAC’s Indigenous Affairs Committee and a graduate of Queen’s University.

 Chief Financial Officer